Vicente-Labs/smart-condo/README.md

 - [ ] It should be possible for the administrator to generate financial reports of the condominium
 - [ ] It should be possible to register and manage visitors
 - [ ] It should be possible to register and manage the condominium's infrastructure (e.g., pool, party room)
+- [ ] It should be possible to manage and track service requests for maintenance
+- [ ] It should be possible to create and manage community events

 ## Rns (Business Rules)
 - [ ] The user should not be able to register with a duplicate email